Our Privacy Commitment to you

 Disclosures of your Personal Data

-We may share your personal data with 3rd parties for the purpose of providing our services and products.
-For example, some of our tests are processed by third party companies with whom we will share your personal data.
-Our authorised data processors are subject to comprehensive due diligence in-line with current data protection legislation.
+We may share your personal data with 3rd parties for the purpose of providing our services and products or if we are required to by a regulatory requirement.
+Some of our tests may also be processed by third party companies with whom we will share your personal data.
+Our authorised data processors are subject to comprehensive due diligence in-line with current data protection legislation

 When acting as our authorised data processors, our service providers are required to only process data in accordance with our instructions, in line with this Policy, and are subject to appropriate confidentiality and security obligations.